nicebots-xyz/botkit/src/extensions/topgg/readme.md

 The Top.gg extension requires the following configuration:

 - `token`: Your Top.gg token.
-This is a string value and it is required for the extension to work.
+This is a string, and it is required for the extension to work.
 - `enabled`: A boolean value that determines whether the extension is enabled or not.
 By default, this is set to `false`.

 Here is an example of how to configure the Top.gg extension in your `config.yml` file: